nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

 date   : 20250115
 ---

-We're done implementing a fully typed AST, `TypedExpr`, but we don't yet know how to produce expressions in it.
-We could wave the problem away by declaring it the responsibility of the parser, but that's not usually how things are done.
-It's a lot more common for the parser to produce an untyped AST, and then refine it through different phases, one of which, type checking, may produce a typed AST.
+We're done implementing a typed AST, `TypedExpr`, but don't yet know how to produce expressions in it.
+We could wave the problem away by declaring it the responsibility of the parser, but that's not how things are usually done.
+Commonly, the parser will produce an untyped AST which will then be refined by going through different compiler phases, one of which, type checking, may produce a typed AST.

-We'll work on a new, improved type checker, then, one that produces a typed AST.
+We'll work on a new, improved type checker; one that produces a typed AST, rather than simply a `Type`.
 As usual, this will be done as an evaluator - a function that explores an `Expr` and produces... something.
-But exactly what that something is is worth a little bit of thought.
+But exactly what that something is is worth a little bit of consideration.

 ## A new type checker